 Migratory game birds means species of waterfowl (ducks, geese, brant, swans, and mergansers) and webless species (coots, doves, gallinules, moorhens, rails, snipe, and woodcock).

 No person shall take migratory game birds except during the hours open to shooting as prescribed.
-Shooting hours for all waterfowl, all seasons is one-half hour before sunrise until sunset, (except when otherwise permitted in the September Canada Goose season and the Light Goose Conservation Order season).
-See Sunrise Sunset Table.
+Shooting hours for all waterfowl, all seasons is one half-hour before sunrise until sunset, (except when otherwise permitted in the September Canada Goose season and the Light Goose Conservation Order season).
+See sunrise-sunset timetable on Sunrise/Sunset Tables.
 Non-toxic shot is required for all waterfowl hunting and for rail and snipe hunting.

 The possession limit for migratory game birds is 3 times the daily bag limit (except for light geese and tundra swans), but no one is allowed to have more than one daily bag limit of game in his possession while in the forests, fields, or waters of this state.
 Wounded birds reduced to possession shall be immediately killed and included in the daily bag limit.